whatextent/whatextent.com/_about/6-about-greg-brown.md

 {% include base_path %}

-Greg Brown serves as a member of our Board of Directors –
+Greg Brown serves as a member of our Board of Directors.

 He